-Yielded tangible benefits and exceptional results;
+Yielded tangible benefits and exceptional results

-Had a significant impact outside the home organization, and;
+Had a significant impact outside the home organization, and

 Demonstrated at least one of the following goals:

-Sharing of geographic data, expertise and technology
+- Sharing of geospatial data, expertise and technology

-Delivery of quality education and training programs
+- Delivery of quality education and training programs

-Use of GIS as an instrument for policy and decision-making
+- Use of GIS as an instrument for policy and decision-making

 Individuals or organizations may nominate their own or any other project.
 Nominations should include the following information: